Guide to Sleeping Bags

 The down is also often given a 'Fill Power' rating.
 This is a measure of how much the down puffs up and traps the air that will insulate you.
 If it puffs up more, you need less of it to do the same job.
 Again, the higher the number the better, numbers of 750 or higher are good.
 Just to confuse things, tests results to the US system will come out higher than the European system.
 See this video of a US fill power test.

 Some manufacturers such as Tundra claim to only use down that has already been naturally moulted by geese that are reared for breeding purposes.
-There is an organisation called the European Down and Feather Association who have a code of practice related to this, members are required to conform to this standard.
-The outdoor comapny Patagonia have also now produced a standard that they have committed to follow on the ethical sourcing of down for their clothing.
+The European Down and Feather Association have a code of practice, and Patagonia have also now produced a standard that they have committed to follow on the ethical sourcing of down for their clothing.
 We all have a duty to question manufacturers so that they are put under pressure to ensure that down is responsibly sourced.

+Different people will feel warmer or colder in exactly the same sleeping bag in exactly the same conditions.
 However, there is a measurement system that you can use to help guide you.
 Not all manufacturers will use this system but if the sleeping bag has EN13537 written on it next to the rating, then they are.
-Explanatory video on youtube.
+See this Explanatory video on youtube.

-In conclusion, the most useful temperature rating to use would probably be the 'Comfort Temperature'.
+The most useful temperature rating to use would probably be the Comfort rating.
 If you read what the sleeping bag is rated as and then make a decision based on your how much you feel the cold.

 Example of a sleeping bag rating tag